In Vitro Fertilization (IVF)

 This rate decreases with age.

 While it can be successful, IVF is expensive.
-The average total cost for one IVF cycle is approximately $12,400.
-This figure will vary greatly depending on what medicines are needed and how many cycles are completed.
+The total cost for one IVF cycle can range from $12,000 to $17,000.
+This figure will vary greatly depending on what medications are needed and how many cycles are completed.
 Some states have laws that require insurance companies to cover infertility services, such as IVF.
 To find out whether your state has these laws, you can call your state’s Insurance Commissioner’s office.

 What are the reasons for doing IVF?How is this procedure done?What questions should I ask my doctor about IVF?Where can I get more information about IVF?

-Assisted reproductive technology: home.
-The Centers for Disease Control website.
+Assisted reproductive technology (ART).
+Centers for Disease Control and Prevention website.
 Available at: